smartmind-team/thanosql-docs/docs/tutorials/thanosql_search/image_search/clip_image_search.md

 %%thanosql
 PRINT IMAGE AS
     (SELECT filepath as image, "clip_en_CLIPEn_similarity1" FROM
-        (SEARCH IMAGE text='the feeling when your program finally works' USING clip_en
+        (SEARCH IMAGE text="the feeling when your program finally works" USING clip_en
         AS SELECT * FROM unsplash_data)
     ORDER BY "clip_en_CLIPEn_similarity1" DESC LIMIT 5)